ByAxon - Towards an active bypass for neural reconnection

 ByAxon is an european research and innovation project funded by the Horizon 2020 program and under Future and Emerging Technologies frame.
 Its goal is to develop an active bypass based on nanotechnology aiming to neural reconnection directly at the spinal cord level.
 ByAxon is part of the Open Research Data pilot.

 Timeframe: 4 years (January 2017 - December 2020)

 Budget: ca. 3 M€

 Coordinator: IMDEA Nanociencia

 A BOTTOM-UP APPROACHByAxon is devoted to the development of a new generation of sensors and electrodes based on nanotechnology materials for neural interfacing.
 We aim to design and build a prototype of an active implant that could work directly at the spinal cord (SC) level.
-This implant will be primary focused on restoring the transmission of electrical signals in the injured SC, acting as an bi-directional local bypass, something not possible with current technology.
+This implant will be primary focused on restoring the transmission of signals in the injured SC, acting as an bi-directional local bypass, something not possible with current technology.

 BEYOND BRAIN-MACHINE INTERFACES